Espanto II: Early life

 Fernando Cisneros Carrillo was born on August 25, 1932, son of Edgardo Cisneros Díaz Isabel Carrillo Iñiguez in the Lagunero town of Torreón, Coahuila, Mexico.
-While in school Cisneros met and befriended José Eusebio Vázquez Bernal, a friendship that was close that they considered each other's brothers.
-The friendship between the two was so strong that Cisneros' parents considered Vázquez as one of their own children.
-After leaving school they both went their separate ways, not seeing each other for two years, before they both ended up training at the same boxing gym where Cisnero met with some success as a Golden Gloves boxer.
+While in school, Cisneros met and befriended José Eusebio Vázquez Bernal, forming a friendship so close that they considered each other brothers; Cisneros' parents also considered Vázquez as one of their own children.
+After leaving school, they both went their separate ways, not seeing each other for two years, before they both ended up training at the same boxing gym, where Cisnero was met with some success as a Golden Gloves boxer.
 Cisnero was also an avid cyclist, having participated in the first ever Vuelta Coahuila bicycle race.
-Late in life he credited training as a boxer and cyclist for his stamina in the ring.
+Later in life, he credited training as a boxer and cyclist for his stamina in the ring.